When did 'So Busy' supersede 'fine' as the stock standard answer to Joey's question, 'How you doing?'

-If we find ourselves in a place where time management has taken a back seat, and the calendar has imploded with a life of its own, then it is time to recalibrate and decide what are the priorities.
-If the answer to prioritising is that everything is a priority then it is time to learn about delegation, boundaries and what it means to be human.
+If we find ourselves in a place where time management has taken a back seat and the calendar has imploded with a life of its own, then it is time to recalibrate and decide what the priorities are.
+If the answer to prioritising is that everything is a priority, then it is time to learn about delegation, boundaries and what it means to be human.

-We more we jam meetings, events and tasks into our calendar the less effective we become in ALL meetings, events and tasks we are assigned to or responsible for.
+The more we jam meetings, events and tasks into our calendar, the less effective we become in ALL meetings, events and tasks assigned to or responsible for.

 "Wherever you are, be all there."
 Jim Elliot

 The simple test of whether you are too busy is whether you can follow Jim Elliot's advice.
-If you find yourself contemplating the next meeting or even tomorrow's meeting in the now meeting, then it is time for a change.
-Worse again can you be 'all there' when you are with the kids, out on a date or when you 'relax'.
-If your schedule bleeds from one event into the next you need to change something!
+If you find yourself contemplating the next or tomorrow's meeting in the now meeting, it is time for a change.
+Worse again, can you be 'all there' when you are with the kids, out on a date or when you ‘relax'?
+If your schedule bleeds from one event into the next, you need to change something!

-I was listing to a speaker last year, sorry I can't think who (maybe I was too busy at the time to notice) when I was prompted about the connection of 'I don't have the time' and priorities.
-When we think about exercise, time with family, work for a non-profit, Church or sport so often the excuse we use for each of these things is time.
+I was listening to a speaker last year, sorry, I can't think who (maybe I was too busy at the time to notice) when I was prompted about the connection between 'I don't have the time' and priorities.
+When we think about exercise, time with family, work for a non-profit, Church or sport, so often the excuse we use for each of these things is time.
 Who can argue with that?
 As everyone knows, because we tell them frequently, we are busy people.
-In fact, every time we tell others we are 'so busy' we subconsciously (or consciously) reinforce to ourselves that we are 'too busy' for those other commitments we should tend to.
-Taking care of our families, eating better, exercising, getting right with God and making this world a better place without charging someone for it Are all things that we should find quality time for.
+Every time we tell others we are 'so busy,’ we subconsciously (or consciously) reinforce to ourselves that we are 'too busy' for those other commitments we should tend to.
+Taking care of our families, eating better, exercising, getting right with God and making this world a better place without charging someone for it are all things we should find quality time for.

-We tell ourselves and others the reason we cannot do such things is because of time, as everyone knows we have no control over time.
-The Earth spins on its axis and we get a day.
-The Earth orbits the Sun and we get a year.
-We are not God so can not change time...therefore doing the things that are good for us are out of our control because we have no time and cannot do anything about it.
+We tell ourselves and others that the reason we cannot do such things is because of time; as everyone knows, we have no control over time.
+The Earth spins on its axis, and we get a day.
+The Earth orbits the Sun, and we get a year.
+We are not God, so we can not change time...therefore doing the things that are good for us are out of our control because we have no time and cannot do anything about it.
 That is the lie we need to believe.
-In reality the following is true;
+In reality, the following is true;

-The next time you answer the 'How you doing?' question with the answer 'so busy' think of it a reminder that you need to change something.
+The next time you answer the 'How you doing?' question with the answer 'So busy' think of it as a reminder that you need to change something.
 Otherwise, 'fine' isn't too bad an answer.